SysBioChalmers/Human-GEM/data/testResults/README.md

 #### Reactions flagged by MACAW dead-end test
-Reactions prevented from carrying steady-state flux because one of their metabolites can only ever be produced, or only consumed, by every reaction it takes part in (the simplest case being a metabolite in a single reaction).
-Also flags reversible reactions that can therefore run in only one direction.
+Reactions prevented from carrying steady-state flux because one of their metabolites can only ever be produced, or only consumed, by every reaction it takes part in (the simplest case being a metabolite in a single reaction). `macaw_results.csv` also marks reversible reactions that can only run in one direction (`only when going forwards` or `only when going backwards`); these can still carry flux and are not counted here.

 #### Reactions flagged as MACAW duplicates
 Sets of reactions that may be duplicates because they involve the same metabolites